abitwitch/scentwitch/README.md

 1. `sudo crontab -e` (you may have you pick a default text editor, I recommend Nano for beginners)
 2. add this line `0 0 * * * /usr/bin/bash /home/crow/thecacklingcrow/update.sh` (this will mean the Raspberry Pi will apply any changes you've made to your site locally to the open web at Midnight every night)

+# Use
+After you've followed the [Installation](#installation) instructions, you can access your WordPress website through a browser that's connected to the same network as the Raspberry Pi.
+You can make any changes to your website you'd like using the regular WordPress interface.

+## To deploy changes made locally to the web
+1. Goto local address (http://crow.local/wp-login.php) in your browser then login.
+2. Under "Staatic", click "Publications"
+3. Click "Publish now"
+4. Wait 3 to 5 minutes